issalig/misc/cpcz80adventures.md

 Now save as a binary file starting at &1200 and size &1D (29). save "hello.bin",b,&1200,&1D

-But an easier wat is to tell the assembler to write it for us.
+But an easier way is to tell the assembler to write it for us.
 Then, we can add it to a dsk file with WinAPE or iDSK.

 ```asm
 write "hello.bin"